SRISA

 Applications for new passports or renewals should be completed months ahead of departure.
 It is possible to expedite (travel between 4 to 8 weeks) for an extra $60 fee plus overnight postage.

 Make sure your passport is valid for six months after your travel date.
-For further info, check here.
+For further info, check the U.S. Department of State: Travel.

 New passports